Natalia Estrada

-Natalia Estrada (born Gijón, Asturias, Spain, September 3, 1972) is a Spanish retired actress, model and television presenter.
+Natalia Estrada (born September 3, 1972) is a Spanish retired actress, model and television presenter.

 Biography

+Estrada was born in Gijón on September 3, 1972.
 When she was 15 she moved to Madrid where she did music and acting classes and became a flamenco and classical ballet dancer.

-She also had the opportunity to appear with Penélope Cruz on the musical program "La quinta marcha" from (1990–1991), on the Spanish Telecinco channel.
+She had the opportunity to appear with Penélope Cruz on the musical programme La quinta marcha from 1990 to 1991, on the Spanish Telecinco channel.

-Natalia was a presenter for the Miss Spain competitions and a presenter for news and soccer telecasts.
+Estrada was a presenter for the Miss Spain competitions and a presenter for news and soccer telecasts.

 She jumped to the big screen in 1992, when she was cast in the film Aqui, el que no corre... vuela.

-She has worked in Italian TV, with roles in "Il Quizzone", and "Campioni di ballo", and made her important debut in a film called "Aqui El Que No Corre As Vuela,".
-In 1996 she had her first big hit in "The Cyclone."
+She has worked in Italian TV, with roles in Il Quizzone and Campioni di ballo, and made her important debut in a film called Aqui El Que No Corre As Vuela.
+In 1996 she had her first big hit in The Cyclone.

-Natalia appeared as herself in a comedy, "Paparazzi", and was cast in the musical comedy called "Jolly Blu".
+Estrada appeared as herself in a comedy, Paparazzi, and was cast in the musical comedy Jolly Blu.
 In 2006 she had a small role in El Club de Flo on La Sexta Spanish TV channel.